 Directions

-- For the pasta: Bring a large pot of water to a boil then add 1 Tablespoon salt, turn heat down to low, and place a lid on top to keep hot.
+- Bring a large pot of water to a boil then add 1 Tablespoon salt, turn heat down to low, and place a lid on top to keep hot.

 - Add bacon to a large skillet then place over medium heat and let bacon slowly render its fat and brown.
 Once browned, scoop bacon onto a paper towel lined plate to drain.
 Remove all but 2 Tablespoons bacon grease from the skillet.